-Public reinsurance underwriting risk is the risk of loss or of an adverse change in the value of insurance liabilities, due to the occurrence of one-off events or inadequate pricing and reserving assumptions relating to the public reinsurance business.
+Public reinsurance underwriting risk is the risk of loss or of an adverse change in the value of insurance liabilities, due to the occurrence of one-off events or inadequate pricing and reserving assumptions relating to public reinsurance.

-The Group's main public reinsurance underwriting risk exposures
+CCR's main public reinsurance underwriting risk exposures

-The CCR Group mainly reinsures risks with high levels of volatility and severity.
+CCR mainly reinsures risks offering a good visibility but with high levels of volatility and severity.
 They consist for the most part of property damage risks.

-For this reason, its public reinsurance underwriting activities expose the CCR Group to the following risks: natural disaster and terrorism risks in France, the risk of higher-than-expected incurred losses and higher attritional losses exacerbated by low policy deductibles.
+For this reason, its public reinsurance underwriting activities expose CCR to the following risks: natural disaster and terrorism risks in France, the risk of higher-than-expected incurred losses and higher attritional losses exacerbated by low policy deductibles.